lavi8602/M2C-EDGE-Link/README.md

 **M2C EDGE‑Link** is an industrial IoT edge gateway developed in collaboration with **Central Manufacturing Technology Institute** and **ENMAZ Engineering Services Pvt.
 Ltd.** It connects CNC machines (SINUMERIK, FANUC, etc.) to the cloud using OPC UA, MQTT, FOCAS, MODBUS, or RS485.

-> ⚠️ **This is the public documentation repository.**
-> The complete source code, production scripts, and customer‑specific configurations are kept in a **private repository**.
-> The content here is meant for learning, evaluation, and community contribution.

----

 ## Table of Contents

 - [Overview](#overview)